Fitzpatrick handles Jaguars again, this time with Dolphins - WHIZ News

 —Left tackle Cam Robinson was disqualified for making contact with an official following Minshew’s fumble.

 —Rookie cornerback CJ Henderson was on the wrong end of one of four pass interference calls against Jacksonville.
 He also failed to touch receiver Jakeem Grant down after Grant made a diving catch.
-Henderson clapped his hands as Grant jumped up and gained an extra 10 yards.
+Grant jumped up and gained an extra 10 yards.

 Adding injury to insult, the Jaguars may have lost linebacker Leon Jacobs for the season.
 Jacobs was carted off the field on the opening drive with a right knee injury.